 Real Studies in Time Travel (and Real Life Oddities)

 Don’t discount real science when writing science fiction.
 A recent computer simulation managed to come up with a possible solution to the grandfather paradox and even more recent studies have shown that, at least in terms of mathematical theory, time travel is entirely possible.
-In 2014, scientists studied the behaviour of photons beamed through time.
+In 2014, scientists studied the behavior of photons beamed through time.